domschrei/mallob/scripts/slurm/README.md

 * 4th argument: The index of the last instance to solve.
 * 5th argument: The number of SBATCH jobs that should run concurrently.
 Beware user job limits, e.g., 50 for SuperMUC, which can break a chain in the submission.
 Especially when running several meta-jobs at once, you should leave sufficient room for the chained jobs (e.g., 2x15 concurrent jobs at a limit of 50 jobs).
 As long as a single SBATCH job chain survives, your meta-job will eventually complete.

-The script tells you what to execute to submit your meta-job.
+The script's output indicates what to execute to submit your meta-job.

 ### `postrun.sh`